 CES is a rare and debilitating neurologic complication of long-standing ankylosing spondylitis that impacts the pelvis and lower limbs.
 It can take years to develop and may be treated with surgery to mitigate or improve sensory and motor deficits as well as urinary and rectal function.
 Symptoms of CES include low back pain, weakness, sensory loss, and urinary and bowel dysfunction.25

-Ankylosing spondylitis has a significant impact on the patient’s quality of life.
-Coping with stiffness, pain, fatigue, sleep problems, and the side effects of drugs is cited as a common challenge.3
+AS has a significant impact on the patient’s quality of life.
+Coping with stiffness, severe pain, fatigue, sleep problems, and the side effects of drugs is cited as a common challenge.3

-Reliable sources of patient education include the following associations:
+Reliable sources of patient education for ankylosing spondylitis include the following associations:

 - Spondylitis Association of America provides excellent information about living with and managing the condition.